Marwa2Mohamed/DetectTheBoundingBox/README.md

 # DetectTheBoundingBox
-A python project that detect the bounding box positions from an image;
+A web project that detects the bounding box positions from an image;

 # How To Run
 This web application uses a local webserver to run: